bleonardb3/DS_POT_05-09/Lab-7/README.md

 ## Introduction:

-In this lab, you will learn some of the fundamentals of using RStudio and Shiny in Watson Studio to work and interact with data in a DB2 on Cloud database and then to create a fully operational "reactive" web application that you can enhance further.
+In this lab, you will learn some of the fundamentals of using RStudio and Shiny in Watson Studio to work and interact with data in a DB2 Warehouse on Cloud database and then to create a fully operational "reactive" web application that you can enhance further.

+You must have completed Lab-5 to be able to run this lab.

 ## Objectives: